To the theory of decaying turbulence: Introduction

-In particular, the Area law was justified for flat and quadratic minimal surfaces \cite{M19d}, and an exact scaling law in confinement region $\Gamma \propto \sqrt{Area}$ was derived \cite{M19c}.
+Theoretically, we studied the loop equation in the confinement region (large circulation over large loop $C$) and justified the Area law suggested in '93 on heuristic arguments.
+This law says that the tails of velocity circulation PDF in the confinement region are functions of the minimal area inside this loop.
+It was verified in DNS four years ago \cite{S19}, which triggered the further development of the geometric theory of turbulence\cite{ VortexGasCirculation20, QuantumCirculation21, M23PR}.
+In particular, the Area law was justified for flat and quadratic minimal surfaces, and an exact scaling law in confinement region $\Gamma \propto \sqrt{Area}$ was derived \cite{M23PR}.
 The area law was verified with better precision in \cite{S21}.

-It was conjectured in \cite{M22} that the dominant field configurations in extreme Turbulence are so-called Kelvinons.
-These are topological solitons of the Euler theory, built around a vortex sheet bounded by a singular vortex line.
-This vortex line is locally equivalent to the cylindrical Burgers vortex \cite{BurgersVortex}, with infinitesimal thickness in the limit of a large Reynolds number.

-As we argued in \cite{M22, M23PR}, the Kelvinon has an anomalous dissipation, surviving the strong turbulent limit.
-This dissipation is proportional to the square of constant circulation of the Burgers vortex times a line integral of the tangent component of the strain along the loop.

-The Kelvinon minimizes the energy functional, with anomalous terms coming from the Burgers core of the vortex line.
-There is also a constant scale factor $Z$ in the representation of the Kelvinon vorticity in terms of spherical \CL{} variables:

-In that paper, the constant $Z$ was related to the Kolmogorov energy dissipation density and the boundary value of the $S_3$ variable at the loop $C$.

-The anomalous Hamiltonian \cite{M22, M23PR} explicitly violated the K41 scaling by the logarithmic terms $\log Z/\nu$ in the region of small loops $C$.
-This region resembles the asymptotically free QCD.
-The logarithmic terms were summed up by RG equation with running coupling constant logarithmically small in this region.

-These exciting developments explain and quantitatively describe many interesting phenomena \cite{M23PR} but do not provide a complete microscopic theory covering the full inertial range of Turbulence.